“Quite simply, the absolute best”: Tributes to Art Lien

 The desktop gives the artists room to spread out their sketchpads, pencils, and other tools.
 Some of Art’s colleagues use very large sketchbooks, and I spent many an argument with the corner of such a book digging into my side.
 Art uses a more modestly sized sketchbook.

 I struck up a friendship with Art as we typically arrived in the courtroom 20 or 30 minutes before the justices took the bench.
 We would look for any dignitaries and luminaries – spouses of the justices across the bar section in the VIP box, well known lawyers in the bar section, and the occasional figure from the world of entertainment.
 Lawrence Fishburne came to an argument one day when he was appearing onstage in Washington in a play about as the late Justice Thurgood Marshall.
 Broadway star Lin-Manuel Miranda and actress and LGBTQ activist Laverne Cox attended arguments in recent years.
 Art always had his trusty monocular available to get a closer look.

-When I would get a seat in one of the first two rows of the press section, I quickly learned that I risked a cameo appearance in one of his sketches.
+When I would get a seat in one of the first two rows of the press section, I quickly learned that I risked.
 Art would often draw the sides or backs of the heads of the correspondents who were in his line of sight as he captured the lawyers arguing cases or the justices asking questions.
 I learned to try to take a seat a little to his right, just out of his sightline to the bench, but still close enough to chat with him before arguments.